 If you’re in the armed forces, you can borrow up to 50% of your salary, up to a maximum of £25,000 interest-free towards a new home.

 There are lots of options available to you.
-It’s a good idea to get hold of your last SA302 from your Accountant and speak to a local Mortgage Broker in Harrogate for advice.
+It’s a good idea to get hold of your Accountant and also to speak to a Mortgage Broker in Harrogate for advice.

 There may be options available to you even if you have a poor credit score.
 Mortgage lenders are becoming increasingly competitive on criteria and many challenger banks are entering the market.